grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

  <Blockquote mod="note">

- Notice that the `disrupt` scenario uses a `shared-iterations` executor with one iteration and one `VU`.
+ The `disrupt` scenario uses a `shared-iterations` executor with one iteration and one `VU`.
 This setting ensures the `disrupt` function is executed only once.
 Executing this function multiples times concurrently may have unpredictable results.

 </Blockquote>